rileste-r/Deploy_Globally_Available_Application/README.md

 This workshop will cover services needed to implement a globally highly available application.

+ - Azure SQL Server
  - App Service
- - Azure SQL Server
- - Load Balancer
- - Application Gateway
+ - Load Balancer or Application Gateway
  - Traffic Manager

+At the end of this workshop, you should have deployed globally available application, based on the following infrastructure diagram.

+Let's start with deploying ! ! !